 It’s a time of immense change and anxiety.
 As we begin to open-up our schools and businesses and get back to work, we don’t know what the trading environment is going to look like in the months and years ahead.

 Yet we can be certain of one thing; “it will pass.
 Life will carry on and we will adapt to whatever new realities we find ourselves in.”

-The businesses that do well over the next 18 months (and many will) won’t just be the ones lucky enough to find themselves able to take advantage of this new reality.
+The businesses that do well over the next 18 months (and many will) won’t just be the ones lucky enough to find themselves poised to take advantage of our ‘new normal’.
 There are only so many Zooms out there.

 They will also be the ones that stick out from the crowd, coming to the fore with a great story to tell about how they have helped their customers and added value at a time when everybody needed it most.
 And they will do that almost exclusively via a great digital strategy.

 So, to be one of these businesses, what should you be doing right now?

 Recognise that digital channels are your best route to market